Rights-based Existential Psychiatry

-This website is for informational and educational purposes.
-It does not represent any organization.
+This website is only for informational and educational purposes.
 No information is intended to substitute for professional advice, diagnosis or treatment.
 Always seek the advice of a mental health professional with any questions you may have regarding a mental health condition or treatment.
 Never disregard professional advice or delay seeking it because of something you have read on this website.
 The content is accurate to the best of my knowledge, however, I cannot be held liable for errors or omissions.
+I do not represent any of my affiliated organizations.

 Rights-based Psychiatry